What Is a Static Site?

 - Product Variants and Stock/Inventory

-- Sales, Promotions, Discount, etc.
+- Sales, Promotions, Discounts, etc.

 - Checkout Process, Cart, etc.